src-d/blog/content/post/review-programs-with-graphs.md

  — [Public Git Archive: a Big Code dataset for all](https://arxiv.org/abs/1803.10144) — [Splitting source code identifiers using Bidirectional LSTM Recurrent Neural Network](https://arxiv.org/abs/1805.11651)

-If interested in working on cutting edge ML research and putting it’s results to production as an application for assisted code reviews — please come join us, [source{d} is hiring](https://sourced.tech/careers/)!
+If interested in working on cutting-edge ML research and putting its results to production as an application for assisted code reviews — please come join us, [source{d} is hiring](https://sourced.tech/careers/)!